Donny-GUI/tkinter-to-customtkinter-converter/README.md

 # tkinter-to-customtkinter-converter
 Convert your tkinter scripts and guis to custom tkinter with this command line tool.
-Comes with graphical user interface option  and can determine programming paradigm and import  structure to keep consistency across files
+Can determine programming paradigm and import structure to keep consistency across files

 please, please, please if you experience a bug or bad operations please submit them to me so i can fix it immediatly. i dont have hundreds of guis to test this on.